Our Services

 Intensive EMDR was the starting point for me in facing years of trauma, that resulted in debilitating health issues.
 Through the retreat, Beverley knew I was a Christian, and allowed me to bring God into the memories and pain that resurfaced.
 Through it, I started finding healing.
 Not only physically, but emotionally and spiritually too.
 I found God was there even in my brokenness, and that I am loved.

-Intensive EMDR was a good starting point for me, to allow time and space for me to open a door that I'd shut for so many years.
-I then have continued with EMDR weekly since, which is allowing me to walk into the healing God has promised me.
-For nearly a decade I have struggled with chronic pain and severe fatigue.
+For nearly a decade I struggled with chronic pain and severe fatigue.
 Since intensive EMDR, I went from being in a wheelchair, to crutches, to now being able to walk again.
 I was also previously diagnosed with severe asthma, and told Id be on high dose prednisolone for life.
 Now, my breathing is far more controlled.
-I'm in hospital less with asthma attacks, and am now on a low prednisolone maintenance dose, with the possibility of further reducing my asthma medication over the coming months.
-To my surprise, I found many of symptoms diagnosed as physical illnesses, were in fact body memories and trauma related.
 Each day I'm finding freedom and healing.

 Beverley has a really compassionate approach, that has allowed me to face pain without feeling judged or condemned.
 I struggle to trust people, but I found Beverley quickly became someone I could trust, and who hasn't given up on me.
 I would highly recommend intensive EMDR as a starting point for anyone considering EMDR.
 It isn't a quick fix for severe complex trauma, but it took me much further than I could have done with weekly EMDR.
 For me, it's been an amazing and life-changing opportunity to start walking in freedom and healing.”